SteeltoeOSS/MainSite/src/Client/wwwroot/site-data/blog/steeltoe-3-0-packs-a-mighty-punch-with-many-new-features.md

 Want to get deeper into creating cloud-native .NET apps?
 Attend the VMware Pivotal Labs’s [4 -day .NET developer course](https://pivotal.io/platform-acceleration-lab/pal-for-developers-net).
 You’ll get hands-on cloud-native .NET training learn best practices when creating microservices and become a Steeltoe ninja!

-We are also offering a hands-on “getting started” workshop this year at the [SpringOne](https://springone.io) conference.
+We are also offering a hands-on "getting started" workshop this year at the [SpringOne](https://springone.io) conference.
 [Read more about the workshop and get signed up, space is limited!](https://springone.io/2020/workshops/steeltoe)